Is Indonesia Worth Visiting? Everything You Need to Know

 Indonesia Budget: Food

-Indonesian food is now one of our favourite things about Indonesia.
-The flavours, the variety and the cost.
+Indonesian food is now one of our favorite things about Indonesia.
+The flavors, the variety, and the cost.

-The following video is just a glimpse at some of the delicious food we have tried here – there are loads of these Indonesian food videos on our social media so make sure to check them out.
+The following video is just a glimpse at some of the famous dishes in Indonesia you must try – there are loads of these Indonesian food videos on our social media so make sure to check them out.

 Indonesia Budget: Accommodation

-The choice of fabulous accommodation at amazing value is endless in Indonesia.
-As mentioned previously, we are staying in beautiful accommodation that tick all the boxes costing us on average 12 Euros per night.
+The choice of fabulous accommodation at amazing value is endless in Indonesia (in January!)
+As mentioned previously, we stayed in beautiful accommodation in Indonesia that ticked all the boxes costing us an average of 12 Euros per night.

 Indonesia Budget: Alcohol